 “By focusing attention on the village as a key transition in the human past, as well as the various contributing factors to its formation, continuance, and in some cases disintegration, this volume inspires a reconsideration of the significance of this cultural transformation and opens new avenues for future research.”—Phillip J. Carr, coeditor of Investigating the Ordinary: Everyday Matters in Southeast Archaeology

-The emergence of village societies out of hunter-gatherer groups profoundly transformed social relations in every part of the world where such communities formed.
-Drawing on the latest archaeological and historical evidence, this volume explores the development of villages in eastern North America from the Late Archaic period to the eighteenth century.
+The emergence of village societies out of hunter-gatherer groups profoundly transformed social relations and identity formation in every part of the world where such communities formed.
+Drawing on the latest archaeological data and historical evidence, this volume explores the development of villages in eastern North America from the Late Archaic period to the eighteenth century.

-Sites analyzed here include the Kolomoki village in Georgia, Mississippian communities in Tennessee, palisaded villages in the Appalachian Highlands of Virginia, and Iroquoian settlements in New York and Ontario.
+Sites analyzed here include the Kolomoki village in Georgia, Mississippian communities such as Fort Ancient in Ohio, palisaded villages in the Appalachian Highlands of Virginia, and Iroquoian settlements in New York and Ontario.
 Contributors use rich data sets and contemporary social theory to describe what these villages looked like, what their rules and cultural norms were, what it meant to be a villager, what cosmological beliefs and ritual systems were held at these sites, and how villages connected with each other in regional networks.
 They focus on how power dynamics played out at the local level and among interacting communities.

 Highlighting the similarities and differences in the histories of village formation in the region, these essays trace the processes of negotiation, cooperation, and competition that arose as part of village life and changed societies.
 This volume shows how studying these village communities helps archaeologists better understand the forces behind human cultural change.